ChallengeΒ€

 For all kinds of problems or other communication, simply create a repository issue.
 We will do the same, if we have issues with your service.

 Evaluation in the TEXT2SPARQL challenge is centred on robust, well-established metrics tailored to the nuances of TEXT2SPARQL tasks.
 These include Precision, Recall, and F1-score.
 Precision assesses the proportion of correct answers among those returned by the system, highlighting accuracy.
-Recall evaluates the system’s ability to retrieve all relevant answers, emphasizing coverage.
+Recall evaluates the systemβs ability to retrieve all relevant answers, emphasizing coverage.
 F1-score, a harmonic mean of Precision and Recall, provides a balanced measure that considers both the quality and completeness of the answers.
+For queries where the order of results mattersβsuch as those involving sorting or rankingβnDCG (normalized Discounted Cumulative Gain) is employed to evaluate how effectively the system ranks relevant answers higher in the result list.